-10) Before cutting the belt to length, make sure there is 36" overlap for the belt welding process.
-Both belt ends must be straight.
+10) Before cutting the belt to length, make sure there is 18" overlap for NBC 150-AT and for NBC 500-AT 36" overlap.
+The overlap is to compensate for belt loss in the finger splice process.
+Both belt ends must be cut straight.